- Latest releases of popular Backend repositories

 - Mix.Generator Add

-- Mix.Project Add
+copy_file/3,copy_template/4, andoverwite?/2 - Mix.Project Add

-- mix archive.uninstall Allow
+preferred_cli_targetthat works likepreferred_cli_env - mix archive.uninstall Allow

-to uninstall any installed version of APP - mix new No longer generate a
+mix archive.uninstall APPto uninstall any installed version of APP - mix new No longer generate a

-directory for mix new - mix release Add support for releases
+config/directory for mix new - mix release Add support for releases

 - mix release.init Add templates for release configuration